Convenience Isn't Everything: Why Election Day Needs Us Back at the Polls

 Oct.
 8, 2024

 The 2020 election was an unprecedented challenge for American democracy.
 In the face of a pandemic, states rapidly expanded mail-in voting to ensure citizens could safely cast their ballots.
 This well-intentioned move protected public health—but it also exposed new vulnerabilities in the democratic process, from logistical strains to heightened skepticism about the integrity of our elections.
-Now, with November 5 fast approaching, the most radical reform to defend our democracy may be the simplest: bring people back to the polls on Election Day.
+Now, with November 5 fast approaching, the most radical reform to defend our democracy may also be the simplest: bring people back to the polls on Election Day.

 There are, of course, many people for whom in-person voting is not an option.
 Americans living abroad, deployed military personnel, those with physical limitations, and people who can’t take time off work to visit the polls depend on mail-in voting to participate in elections.
 In no way should their access to the ballot be restricted.
 Voting by mail is an essential part of ensuring universal access.
 This isn’t about rolling back those rights.
-Instead, it’s about recognizing that, for most voters, in-person voting—especially on Election Day—is simpler and provides a stronger foundation for trust and engagement.
+Instead, it’s about recognizing that, for most voters, in-person voting—especially on Election Day—provides a stronger foundation for trust and engagement.

-Returning to in-person voting should thus be coupled with structural reforms like fusion voting (which allows minor parties to cross-nominate major party candidates on the ballot) and proportional representation.
+A return to mostly in-person voting should thus be coupled with structural reforms like fusion voting (which allows minor parties to cross-nominate major party candidates on the ballot) and proportional representation.
 These reforms could reinvigorate our political system by making elections more competitive and representative of the 35 percent of American voters who fall outside of the traditional Democratic and Republican binary—and many more who want more choices.